Nevada Environmental Response Trust (NERT)

 There was good progress in remedial investigations in 2016.
 A phased approach was utilized, with three distinct phases.
 Both, Phase I Remedial Investigation data report and Phase II Remedial Investigation work plan were approved in 2016.
 The Phase II Remedial Investigation fieldwork is currently ongoing.
 The Phase III Remedial Investigation work plan focused on investigating perchlorate in groundwater underneath eastern Basic Management Inc. ponds and is expected to be submitted to NDEP in 2017.
 The Unit Building #4 demolition and two its mobilizations to investigate Unit Buildings #4 and #5 was completed.
 The two mobilizations confirmed a large amount of perchlorate mass existed in both soils and groundwater underneath of Unit Buildings #4 and #5.

 One of the big milestones for NERT site in 2016 was that the pumpable liquids from pond AP-5 containing high perchlorate concentration were safely transferred into three on-site 600,000-gallon stainless steel tanks.
 Abandoned equipment from the AP-5 pond operation was properly disposed of.
-The liquids containing the perchlorate will be treated through the GWETS system.
-The AP-5 pond closure request has also approved by Bureau of Water Pollution Control and will be completed sometime in future.
+The liquids containing the perchlorate are being treated through the GWETS system.
+Closure of the AP-5 pond was completed in October 2018.

 Perchlorate, a chemical that dissolves easily in water, was discovered in the Lower Colorado River in 1997.
 It was ultimately determined that the source of the perchlorate was contaminated groundwater underlying the former PEPCON and Kerr-McGee sites, which had been involved in the perchlorate production business for several decades.
 Treatment systems were subsequently implemented by both sites to remove the perchlorate from the impacted groundwater.
 The treatment systems are currently operated by Endeavour and the Nevada Environmental Response Trust.